jreubenim/100-days-of-gpu-programming/README.md

 # 🧠 100 Days of GPU Programming

-Inspired by the 100-Day GPU Programming challenge by Hkproj on x , this repository tracks daily progress as I explore CUDA, AI kernels, distributed training, and deployment.
+Inspired by the 100-Day GPU Programming challenge by Hkproj on X , this repository tracks daily progress as I explore CUDA, AI kernels, distributed training, and deployment.

 ## 📅 Progress Tracker